Frosthaven/yank-system-ops.nvim/README.md

 > - On Windows, this uses powershell's `Set-Clipboard` with the `FileDropList` format.
 > - On MacOS, this uses `osacript` to set the clipboard to a `POSIX` file.
-> - On Linux, this uses `text/uri-list` mime type and your clipboard manager.
+> - On Linux, this sets your clipboard to the `text/uri-list` mime type.
 >
 > When yanking only a single file buffer, `yank-system-ops.nvim` will opt to
 > skip the archiving step and just copy the file directly to the clipboard.